 Sales Orders and Invoices

 - When going Live with Acctivate, open Sales Orders in QuickBooks can be copied into Acctivate, per your preference.
 Please discuss this with your Project Manager.
+(Desktop Edition Only)

 - Acctivate Sales Orders will be released for invoicing when ready.
 This action will remove the stock from Inventory and bill the Customer.
 At the time of your next synchronization the newly created Invoice will be sent to QuickBooks Accounts Receivable.